houqp/vimrc-houqp/README.md

 NOTE: you will need libclang to install the YouComplateMe plugin.

+# Configuration

+Plugin specific lua configs are mananaged in `lua/plugins` including treesitter and lspconfig.

+Most of the syntax highlights are supported through treesitter.

+Plug installed dependencies are managed in `allrc.vim`.
+Packer installed dependencies are managed in `nvim/init.lua`.
+Configs in `lua/plugins` are manually sourced in `init.lua`.

 # Usage
 ### Mappings
+`<leader>do`: Show error message in popup.

+`K`: Show LSP popup, e.g. type info.

 `<leader><TAB>`: switch to previous window.

 `<leader>tl`: toggle TagBar window.